DavisPL-Teaching/189c/README.md

 Please be nice to each other.
 UC Davis has [policies against harassment and discrimination](https://hr.ucdavis.edu/departments/elr/preventing-discrimination-harassment).
-Be inclusive of your teammates in group discussions.
+Be inclusive of your classmates in group discussions.
-If you need to, you may reach me by email to report an issue with a classmate or teammate.
+If you need to, you may reach me by email to report an issue with a classmate.

-## Contact and office hours
+## Contact and Office Hours

 Please use the Piazza for questions related to course material.
 I encourage you to ask anonymously if you feel more comfortable.
 Also, please ask publicly unless there is a good reason not to.
-If you have a question that is more sensitive or unrelated to the course, please email me at (`cdstanford` `ucdavis` `edu`).
+If you have a question that is more sensitive or unrelated to the course, please email me (at `cdstanford` `ucdavis` `edu`).

 The instructor and TAs will be available during office hours for additional support on course material and assignments.
 The schedule of office hours can be found in a pinned post on Piazza.